aaronicsubstances/backend-local-forward-proxy/README.md

 Launch with
 ```
-npm start
+npm install -g backend-local-forward-proxy
+local-forward-proxy
 ```

-See .env.sample for available environment variables to use.
+The configuration for the script is dependent on environment variables.
+As a convenience, the current directory from which `local-forward-proxy` script is launched can contain .env.json and .env files for completing the setup.
+See .env.sample and .env.json.sample for available environment variables to use.

 The most important of them is CONNECTION_INFO_LIST, which has to be set for the application to run.
 Also available is REQUEST_TIMEOUT_MILLIS, which defaults to 10 seconds.

-The CONNECTION_INFO_LIST environment variable is a serialized JSON array, where each array item has 3 fields:
+The CONNECTION_INFO_LIST environment variable is a JSON array (or serialised JSON array), where each array item has 3 fields:

    * `targetAppId`: uuid/guid identifying a target url to a backend-reverse-proxy instance.
    * `reverseProxyBaseUrl`: backend-reverse-proxy base url
    * `targetAppBaseUrl`: target web application base url

-To "comment out" an item in the array, let its targetAppId field start with "#".
+To "comment out" an item in the array, include an `exclude` field in the item which is set to true.

 ## Architecture